 However, because solid fuels burn less cleanly, a lot of energy is wasted, and the above chart doesn't take that into account in the data for Kcal/g.
 Incomplete combustion produces a lot of soot.
 Achieving complete combustion has a lot to do with the design of the stove.
 A well designed stove would allow sufficient oxygen for complete combustion.
 This is noted in the commentary, in the an article covering time-to-boil and resulting sootiness of different brands of fuel.

 Liquid fuels used on the trail include denatured ethanol, methanol, and isopropanol.
-Although, isopropanol is not preferred, as it also leaves residue on the pot: “It is possible to design a stove to burn the 91% isopropanol cleanly, but it's a very different design, and much harder to build, than the simple soda can stoves we all use.
+Although, isopropanol is not preferred, as it leaves soot residue on the pot: “It is possible to design a stove to burn the 91% isopropanol cleanly, but it's a very different design, and much harder to build, than the simple soda can stoves we all use.
 It neads a generator tube to preheat and vaporize the fuel (because of the lower vapor pressure) and a venturi to premix the fuel vapor and air.” source

 The favorite liquid fuel is ethanol.
 It burns cleanly and isn't as toxic as isopropanol or methanol.
 Unfortunately, in some countries pure ethanol is very expensive unless it is denatured, and for denatured ethanol the percentage of ethanol is rarely listed.
 However, ethanol is ubiquitous.
 You would be hard pressed not to be able to find it, compared to a backpacking propane canister.